707 (band): Other work

 Chalfant later enjoyed some success in the early 1990s with The Storm.
 After a hiatus from music in the mid-1990s, he has remained active in solo and group projects, and has stepped in as temporary lead vocalist for Journey (1993) and The Alan Parsons Project (2003).

 Tod Howarth enjoyed success with Kiss guitarist Ace Frehley's solo outing which re-wrote "Mega Force" with Jonathan Cain's writing credit removed and Frehley's added.
 They titled the song "Calling To You" since Ace did not want to use the name Megaforce since he was signed to Megaforce Records.
 Howarth had stints in Ted Nugent's band, his own solo career, and as a longtime touring keyboardist for Cheap Trick.

 Kevin Russell fashioned a successful career as a record producer and guitarist for numerous acts, including Rick Derringer, Clarence Clemons, and Whitesnake.

 After parting from 707, Jim McClarty worked in television and audio production before devoting himself to the ministry.
-He is currently a pastor near Nashville, Tennessee.
+He is currently a Sovereign Grace pastor near Nashville, Tennessee.
 In 2006 he returned to his 707 roots, mastering the band's album The Fourth Decade for Renaissance Records.

 Duke McFadden died on April 5, 2005, from heart complications.

 In 2000, 707 regrouped briefly around guitarist Russell and independent record label releases have featured early demos, live tracks, and new material, as well as CD re-releases of their 1980s albums.